PedanticHacker asked

 app.exec_()

-The same code in PyQt6, which just needs to change the import for from PyQt6.QtSvgWidgets import QGraphicsSvgItem
+The same code in PyQt6 just needs the import changed to from PyQt6.QtSvgWidgets import QGraphicsSvgItem.

 import math